FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 }'
 ```

-There is one error message in the result of 'R2'.
-Note that the 'R1'
+There is one error message in the result for R2.
+Note that no modifications are written to R1 because another node (R2) failed during execution of the operation.
-that modifications have not been written to this node since another
-node 'R2' failed during execution of the operation.

 ```json RPC response
 {